jasonnguyenvn/jsTreeNodePicker/README.md

 A plugin for Bootstrap 3, Jquery, Jquery UI, Tagit and jsTree

 * Overview
   This is a plugin for Bootstrap 3 to create a "picker control".
 When you want to choose some item in a tree and return to a form input.
 For example, you have an entry and want to pick some categories for this entry.
 A category may be a child of another.
-This plugin is a helpful for you.
+This plugin is a helpful tool for you.

 * IMPORTANT
   This plugin is still in development.
 Some functions, apis, options/settings may change in futures.